 Getting to Okiwi Bay is just part of the adventure when driving through the beautiful Rai Valley.
 Once you get “over the hill” you are greeted with stunning views overlooking the quiet bay.
 Check out the stunning coastal views from the Goat Hill Track or hire a kayak and paddle in the bay.
 To extend your stay longer, take the scenic road to French Pass (see below).

 5. Visit the Pelorus Bridge Scenic Reserve

 That’s right, it’s not just about the coast in Marlborough!
 The Pelorus Bridge Scenic Reserve is located on the Pelorus River, a clear-water river lined with majestic rock faces.
 The area is so stunning that it appeared in the barrel scene in The Hobbit movies.
 Either make use of the walks, the campground or go kayaking with Pelorus Eco Adventures to really explore this beautiful area.
-For more information on the walks, check out Marlborough – Guide for Backpackers.

 6. Take the Scenic Drive Down French Pass